SkinnyCupid/SimpleDating/README.md

 3. User can create/update/delete a profile.
 4. Monthly donation goal / built-in payment system to cover maintenance cost.
 5. Users are required to rate every profile they viewed before proceeding to the next profile.
-  - Currently looking for a 1 - 10 star system
+  - Currently looking at a simple 1 - 10 star system, or alternative a 5 star system for different criterias.
-  - Optional anonymous feedback can be given to each profile
+  - Optional anonymous feedback can be given to each profile when a user views that profile
   - The goal is to create a positive community that enables other users to improve.
   - Ratings resets monthly to allow people improve their profile.
 6. Backend algorithm selects profiles for each user based on location and rating difference.